healthcare

 Why High Exposure Does Not Mean Job Loss

-The healthcare data explosion is staggering.
-Every patient encounter generates clinical notes, lab results, imaging data, billing codes, quality metrics, and regulatory compliance documentation.
 Hospitals are implementing new EHR modules, interoperability standards (FHIR, HL7), and data analytics platforms constantly.
+The 21st Century Cures Act information blocking rules, CMS interoperability requirements, and state-level data sharing mandates have made data exchange a top compliance priority.
 AI automates pieces of this work, but the work itself is expanding so fast that net demand for humans keeps rising.

 The Real Transformation

-What is actually happening is a role evolution.
-Health information technologists who once spent most of their time on data entry, coding, and basic system administration are transitioning to higher-value work: implementing and configuring AI-powered clinical decision support, managing data governance and privacy in an era of machine learning models trained on patient data, designing interoperability architectures that let different systems share information safely, and evaluating AI tools for bias, accuracy, and clinical relevance.
+Health information technologists who once spent most of their time on data entry, traditional medical coding, and basic system administration are transitioning to higher-value work: implementing and configuring AI-powered clinical decision support, managing data governance and privacy in an era of machine learning models trained on patient data, designing interoperability architectures that let different systems share information safely, evaluating AI tools for bias, accuracy, and clinical relevance, and translating AI outputs into clinical workflows that actually improve care.

 The AI literacy gap in healthcare is enormous.
-Most clinicians do not understand how the AI tools embedded in their EHR work, what data those tools were trained on, or what their limitations are.
-Health information technologists who can bridge this gap -- translating between the technical and clinical worlds -- are becoming some of the most valuable people in the hospital.
+A recent JAMA survey found that most clinicians did not feel confident evaluating AI tools embedded in their workflows [Claim].
+Most do not understand how the AI tools embedded in their EHR work, what data those tools were trained on, what populations were underrepresented, or what their failure modes look like.

 The Regulatory Shield